turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 ### Iteration 3 - Movie Show Page

 Create a dynamic route for a "show page" for each movie.
 A show page is a app page that shows only one particular item.
 In this case, the show page is for a particular movie.
 This page should show all information available about the movie.

+Don't forget to account for handling non-2xx-level responses from the server.

 ### Iteration 4 - Show and Add Ratings